Promises and Pitfalls of Threshold-based Auto-labeling: Experiments

+\textbf{Models and Training.} For the linear models, we use SVM with the usual hinge loss and train it to loss tolerance $10^{-5}$.
+To train a multi-layer perceptron (MLP) on the pre-computed embeddings of IMDB and Tiny-ImageNet we use SGD with a learning rate of $0.05, 0.1$ respectively, and batch size of 64.
+To train the medium CNN we use SGD with a learning rate of $10^{-2}$, batch size 256, and momentum of 0.9.
+More details on model training are in the Appendix.

-With SVM classifiers we use standard implementations of \cite{wu2003probability,platt1999SVM-Prob} in sklearn library to get the prediction probabilities and use them as the score function.
-For neural networks we use softmax output and \cite{lecun2006tutorial-energy} as the score functions.
+\textbf{The score function $g$.} For SVMs we use the standard implementations of \citep{wu2003probability,platt1999SVM-Prob} in \texttt{sklearn} to get the prediction probabilities and use them as the score function.
+Neural networks use softmax output.

+\mycomment{CIFAR-10 dataset (Figure \ref{fig:cifar10-mednet-exp}).
+We perform auto-labeling using a medium-sized CNN network with 6 convolution layers followed by 3 linear layers.
+We study the role of training data size (see Figure \ref{fig:cifar10-mednet-train}) and validation data size (see Figure \ref{fig:cifar10-mednet-val}).
+We observe that TBAL does better than AL+SC with more training data since AL could not converge to a classifier with an error < 10\% and used the full training budget.
+Due to differences in the dynamics, TBAL achieves better coverage.
+In Figure \ref{fig:cifar10-mednet-val} we see the effect of validation data size.
+As expected it impacts TBAL more, especially when the validation data is too little. \\ }